Solar “Farm” Proposals

 so that others can understand the impacts without having to read the mountain of planning documents.

 To raise awareness of the proposals and impacts amongst the communities through social media, parish councils, village noticeboards and publications, and leaflets.

-(During lockdown we are of course avoiding face-to-face interactions and meetings).
+(During any lockdowns we are of course avoiding face-to-face interactions and meetings).

-To continue to challenge both developers on their proposals, through our own research, through advice from other campaign groups, and through expert knowledge and advice.
+To continue to challenge the developers on their proposals, through our own research, through advice from other campaign groups, and through expert knowledge and advice.

 To follow the development of these proposals, please sign up to receive our news articles.